Uniswap/redux-multicall/README.md

 const multicall2Contract = new Contract(address, MulticallABI, provider) as UniswapInterfaceMulticall
 ```

+For a more detailed example, see basic example app in `./integration-tests`

 ## Alpha software

 The latest version of the SDK is used in production in the Uniswap Interface,